igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 # Introduction

-Packet loss is a hard and pervasive problem of day-to-day network operation, and proactively detecting, measuring, and locating it is crucial to maintaining high QoS and timely resolution of crippling end-to-end throughput issues.
+Packet loss is a hard and pervasive problem of day-to-day network operation.
+Proactively detecting, measuring, and locating it is crucial to maintaining high QoS and timely resolution of crippling end-to-end throughput issues.
 To this effect, in a TCP-dominated world, network operators have been heavily relying on information present in the clear in TCP headers: sequence and acknowledgment